 Increases your endurance

-This is always important if you want to workout at a high intensity for an extended period of time.
+This is always important if you want to work out at a high intensity for an extended period of time.

 Muscular endurance will give you the option to physically push yourself for extended periods of time.

-If you have a physical job or play athletic sports where increased levels of exhaustion are a normal occurrence then it would benefit you too increase your endurance to make it easier to perform your job or sport.
+If you have a physical job or play athletic sports where increased levels of exhaustion are a normal occurrence then it would benefit you to increase your endurance to make it easier to perform your job or sport.

 The increased heart rate will use up higher amounts of energy making your body burn more calories to make up for it.

 If you’re just starting to try to squat and are wondering why you’re having a hard time squatting below parallel there are a few main reasons why.